15 min read

 Cons

-- Can slow down as your community grows large
+- Shares wp_posts tables - can slow down as the community grows large

 - No built-in spam prevention beyond Akismet